Ifeo-A/Android-Project-Template-Renamer-Script/README.md

 # Android project file customizer

-A pythin script to customize the android project files.
+A python script to customize the android project files.
 It replaces the default package and application name with what you provide.
 The Android project template can be found [here](https://github.com/Ifeo-A/AndroidProjectTemplate).